Mastering the RFI: Essential templates, examples, and expert tips for 2025

 • Determine next steps

-RFI templates
+What should RFI templates include?

-This RFI template covers pretty much any situation.
-Whether you need information on technology and consultants, or you have a specific project you need help with, you can use this document to communicate your needs to potential providers.
+An RFI template can be shaped to cover nearly any situation.
+Whether you need information on technology and consultants, or you have a specific project you need help with, an effective RFI template typically consists of the following five sections:

 1. Project description, goals and background — Goals and objectives